AmitTalawar/In-Kernel-Per-Process-Sandbox/README.md

 $LLVM_DIR/bin/opt -load-pass-plugin ~/Semester\ 1/Computer\ System\ Security/Project/Final_Passes/build/lib/libStaticCallCounter.so -passes="print<static-cc>" -disable-output trial_input.bc -->
 # CSS Project Part II
-- Note that the work on Part I is completely done.
-The submission is omitted here as Vinod Sir has advised to only submit the Part II.
 ## Compiling the kernel and booting it in Virtual Box
  - Downloading the kernel
  ```bash